threedliams/threedliams.github.io/pages/projects/monkeyProto.markdown

-(Sorry in advance, the repo for this one is still a little messy and I haven't gone back to clean it up yet)
+(Sorry in advance, the repo for this one is still a little messy and I haven't gone back to clean it up yet.
+Also **only works with 2 controllers**)

 This project was the accidental result of a game-dev team I put together.
 We were experimenting with different movement systems which was interesting but didn't end up being very entertaining.
 So when my girlfriend at the time came to me with an idea for a game where monkeys throw poo at each other, I was all over it.